The City's Purchasing and Contracting Processes

-- Departmental Blanket Purchase Order: A Departmental Blanket enables a City department to order directly from the vendor in accordance with the Blanket's terms and conditions.
-The Departmental Blanket may cover: limited purchases of items not on a Citywide Blanket; monthly charges, such as for copier rental or maintenance.
+- Departmental Contract: A Departmental Contract enables a City department to order directly from the vendor in accordance with the Contract's terms and conditions.
+The Departmental Contract may cover: limited purchases of items not on a Citywide Contract; monthly charges, such as for copier rental or maintenance.

 - Emergency Order: If an emergency situation arises, OCA/Purchasing may authorize a department to make an emergency purchase with a vendor.
 In those cases a purchase order number is generated and the department will provide the vendor with both the purchase order number and a list of needed supplies.

 - Departmental Purchase Order (DPO): Under OCA/Purchasing's guidelines, departments may place their own orders for products up to $10,000 (including tax and shipping).
 Departments are encouraged to solicit competitive bids.